 Winter Jasmine Growing Conditions

 Winter jasmine grows well in well-drained soil in full sun in almost any type of soil (adding some compost always helps).
 It would also help if the ball of soil and roots are soaked before planting and the ends are turned outwards by scratching at them with your fingertips.
 If you have an ugly fence that you would like to cover up, winter jasmine is perfect, or it can be used as a ground cover.
 You might also be able to train it to grow on a trellis.

 Sometimes winter jasmine can get somewhat weedy because its stems root at the internodes starting new plants.
 A little bit of trimming should keep it in check.

 Winter jasmine, although it is almost always grown as an embellishment for a structure, is not actually a climbing plant.
 It is simply a scrambler by nature.
 When growing in the wild, it will climb right over other bushes without destroying them.
-Further, each dangling shoot that touches the ground will begin rooting, offering you many new plants, so you can take advantage of this plant all you want.
+Furthermore, each dangling shoot that touches the ground will begin rooting, offering you many new plants, so you can take advantage of this plant all you want.

 This hardy variety of jasmine can withstand climates up north as far as USDA growing zone 5 or 6.
 If you are in zone 5, you would most likely need to plant your jasmine near a building so that it is protected from the wind.

-Winter Jasmine Care
+Winter Jasmine Care Tips